loysaranne/cv/README.md

 Logmore Ltd
    Software Developer
    2020 -

+   Working on a project to renew cloud application to one page Vue app.
+   Planning the architecture of the new frontend system.
+Creating new practices on our git base and on the project.
 ```

 ```
 Enerkey
     Software Developer
     2019 - 2020

+    Working on various components on an Angular app and with big data.
+    Refactoring, creating new and fixing bugs on the application.
 ```

 ```
 Mediataivas Oy
     Web Developer
     2013 - 2017

+    Making new and fixing old business websites on PHP based CMS.
 ```

 ## Education